platypusllc/gams_server/README.txt

 INTRO:

-  This directory has been created by the gpc.pl script and contains a custom simulation, GAMS controller and platforms.
+  This directory has been created by the gpc.pl script and contains a custom simulation, GAMS controller, platforms and threads.

 HOW TO: